 CEFLEX: This collaborative initiative is a European consortium of companies and associations representing the entire value chain of flexible packaging.
 Their mission is to make flexible packaging more relevant to the circular economy by collaborating to create better system design solutions.

 Carton Council (USA): The Carton Council is an industry organisation committed to grow carton recycling in the US.
 By promoting both recycling technology and local collection programmes, as well as growing awareness that cartons are recyclable, the association works to reduce cartons going to waste.

 Carton Recycling Professional Committee (China): The Professional Committee was formed in May 2018 following China’s Extended Producer Responsibility (EPR) issued in January 2017, which stipulates targets for the implementation of EPR for carton packaging.
 Affiliated to China’s Resource Recycling Association, the Professional Committee aims to facilitate the joint efforts of industry stakeholders to deliver the target set by the government and therefore improve the management of used beverage cartons in China.

-Action Alliance for Recycling Beverage Cartons (AARC) (India): This initiative exists to strengthen the recycling value chain in India, increasing recycling of used beverage cartons from 30 percent today to 60 percent by 2025.
-Chaired by Kandarp Singh, Managing Director, Tetra Pak, the AARC’s 10 industry leaders represent the juice, dairy, pharma, liquor and packaging industries who will pool resources and collaborate with waste pickers, scrap dealers, waste management companies, recyclers and NGOs.
+Action Alliance for Recycling Beverage Cartons (AARC) (India): This initiative exists to strengthen the recycling value chain in India, increasing recycling of used beverage cartons from 30 percent in 2018 to 60 percent by 2025.
+Chaired by Ashutosh Manohar, Managing Director, Tetra Pak South Asia, the AARC’s 16 member industry leaders represent the juice, dairy, pharma, liquor and packaging industries who will pool resources and collaborate with waste pickers, scrap dealers, waste management companies, recyclers and NGOs.